Business Administration Course Descriptions

 COM 324 Interpersonal Communication

 The course examines the basic principles and theories of interpersonal communication.
 Students study and practice basic principles for effective interpersonal communication.
-Study includes language, perceptions, values, culture, nonverbal communication, self-concept, and listening and their effects on communication.
+Study includes language, perceptions, values, culture, nonverbal communication, and self-concept and listening and their effects on communication.

 BUA 210 Statistical Techniques for Research Data Analysis

 Prerequisite: MAT 100 or MAT 105 or MAT 111 or MAT 130 or appropriate math placement test score